K2 Black Panther: Development

 Developers claimed that during times of war, military logistics and support of armaments could stop when geopolitics came into play, as witnessed in the Middle East and Eastern Europe.
-There were also criticisms of many European nations as lacking investment in domestic warfare technology, and relying too much on weapons from partnerships (which have some other advantages, such as cost, but are not beneficial for national security).
+There were also criticisms of many European nations as lacking investment in domestic warfare technology, and relying too much on weapons from partnerships.
 Historically, South Korea always maintained a policy of self-reliance on weapons, and so the new tank program was authorized.

 From July 1995 to December 1997, system concept research was conducted including analysis of required operational capability (ROC), function, performance, operations, logistics, and the technology required.
 The first step was to develop a modeling and simulation system for theoretical study and analysis.
-Then South Korean developers invited experts from around world including Sven Berge re the (Stridsvagn 103), Philip Lett re the (M1 Abrams), Israel Tal re the (Merkava), Hayashi Iwao re the (Type 90), and Richard Ogorkiewicz for a 40 hour seminar to help guide the concepts of the new tank development.
+South Korean developers invited experts from around the world, including Sven Berge (Stridsvagn 103), Philip Lett (M1 Abrams), Israel Tal (Merkava), Hayashi Iwao (Type 90), and Richard Ogorkiewicz (European tanks) for a 40-hour seminar to help guide the concepts of the new tank development.
 Per prior agreement, all the presentations were recorded, and used for guiding system development of the new tank.
 Then seven researchers of the Agency for Defense Development (ADD), who were responsible for designing the tank, were sent to the United Kingdom for a year of tank development education.

 From November 1998 to December 2002, private companies joined the ADD during exploratory research, and developed core technologies and systems including the tank gun, the electric gun and turret drive system (EGTDS), and the gun autoloader.
-Other key systems and tests included automatic target detection & tracking (ATDTS), and cognitive identification ability of the combat control system along with its simulator, the semi-active in-arm suspension unit to dramatically increase mobility performance, and the proximity fuse (within 7 meters) for multi-purpose HEAT munition (to shoot down helicopters).
+Other key systems and tests included automatic target detection & tracking, and cognitive identification ability of the combat control system along with its simulator, the semi-active in-arm suspension unit to dramatically increase mobility performance, and the proximity fuse (within 7 meters) for multi-purpose HEAT munition (to shoot down helicopters).

 In 2002, Hilmi Özkök, the commander of Turkish Land Forces, visited the research center and witnessed the simulator capabilities and an actual model of the combat control system.
 Afterward, Turkey continuously sent its dignitaries to closely monitor progress, and it eventually led to cooperation in developing Turkey's Altay.

 From January 2003 to 2007, a number of test vehicles were built: two test vehicles, the MTR (Mobility Test Rig) and FTR (Firepower Test Rig), and three PV (Pilot Vehicles) were built to demonstrate technology and performance.
-MTR and FTR conducted mobility, fire control, combat control, and low temperature operating life tests, while PV1, PV2, and PV3 conducted tests for their endurance, operations, integrated logistics support, and their developer.
+MTR and FTR conducted mobility, fire control, combat control, and low temperature operating life tests, while PV1, PV2, and PV3 conducted tests on endurance, developer, operator, and integrated logistics support.
 The last prototype was unveiled on 2 March 2007 at the proving ground in Changwon, and the development was officially completed after being declared fit for combat by the Defense Acquisition Program Administration (DAPA) in September 2008.
 The XK2 development project, which began in 1995 and ended in 2008, cost a total of 452.6 billion won spread over 14 years.
+The K2 tank began to be called the Black Panther for its speed and valiance.